 Potential interim measures, implemented on behalf of the reporting party and/or the respondent to the extent reasonably available and warranted by the circumstances, include, but are not limited to:

-The Title IX Coordinator, in consultation with the Dean of Students, may impose interim (temporary) suspension of a student prior to the formal investigation or resolution of an alleged violation of College policy and/or pending the outcome of the resolution of a report whenever a student’s or group’s actions and/or activities are viewed as threatening or potentially injurious to the well-being or property of members of the Kenyon College community or to the property or orderly functions of Kenyon College.
-An individual or group may be required to curtail or modify behavior and/or activities prior to the investigation or formal resolution of alleged violation of policies whenever these behaviors and/or activities are viewed as threatening or potentially injurious to the well-being or property of members of the Kenyon community or to the property or orderly functioning of the College.
-An interim suspension is not disciplinary in nature and is not recorded on the respondent’s transcript.
+Whenever a student’s or group’s alleged actions and/or activities are viewed as threatening or potentially injurious to the well-being or property of members of the Kenyon College community or to the property or orderly functions of Kenyon College, the Title IX Coordinator, in consultation with the Dean of Students, may impose interim (temporary) restricted access of a student or a group prior to the formal investigation or resolution of an alleged violation of College policy and/or pending the outcome of the resolution of a report.
+An interim restricted access is not disciplinary in nature and is not recorded on the respondent’s transcript.

 Similarly, the Title IX Coordinator in consultation with the appropriate division head who would not typically serve as the adjudicator (i.e., Dean of Students for students, Senior Associate Provost for faculty and Vice President of Finance for staff) may impose leave for any employee at their discretion prior to the formal investigation or resolution of a report.
 Such leave will be structured at the College’s discretion in consultation with the appropriate department head.